Follow Max on Twitter

 - ORSA implementation – regulators have moved toward

-reports to experts who understand how risks aggregate and diversify.
+the reports to experts who understand how risks aggregate and diversify.

 - Product design – be sure to look at exposures in